-For example, Rev 1.4 includes the seven spirits in the opening salutation for the whole of the Revelation.
-Therefore, identifying the seven sprits of God and the seven stars as one and the same leads to the absurdity of the seven spirits including letters to themselves addressed to "the angel of the church in Ephesus," "the angel of the church in Smyrna," etc. In fact, it doesn't make sense to write letters to spirits at all.
-In confirmation of this, the angels of the seven churches (= the seven stars, Rev 1.20), are addressed in the seven letters as accountable to the Lord together with their congregations.
+Identifying the seven spirits of God with the seven angels of the churches is untenable, but the suggestion does draw our attention to the fact that one does not write letters to spirits.
+In accord with this, in the seven letters of the Revelation, Jesus addresses the angels of the seven churches (= the seven stars, Re 1.20), as accountable for their deeds together with their congregations.
 Were these angels of the churches spirits, they could only be holy angels or evil demons.
-If evil demons, they would not receive the commendations included in some of the letters; if holy, sinless angels they would not receive the reproofs included in most of the letters.
+If evil demons, they would not receive the commendations included in some of the letters; if holy angels they would not receive the reproofs included in most of the letters.
 Clearly, the angels of the seven churches are human messengers, not spirits.
-The Spirit in John rightly represented these human messengers as stars because they were heavenly persons, like all true followers of Jesus, and probably also because they were luminaries in their congregations and cities.
-They were not, however, identical with "the seven spirits of God who are before His throne."
+The Revelation represents these human messengers as stars (Re 1.16) because they were heavenly persons, like all true followers of Jesus, and probably also because they were luminaries in their congregations and cities.
+Nevertheless, they were not identical to "the seven spirits of God who are before His throne."

 Buist M. Fanning, p.
-161. Fanning says that "To say that Christ 'has' or possesses the Spirit is the common idiom for the Spirit's empowering presence and activity in someone's life (Rom 8.9; 1Co 6.19; 7.40; 2Co 4.13; Jud 19)."
+161. Fanning says that "To say that Christ 'has' or possesses the Spirit is the common idiom for the Spirit's empowering presence and activity in someone's life (Ro 8.9; 1Co 6.19; 7.40; 2Co 4.13; Jdg 19)."
 He overlooks the fact that John does not use this "common idiom" in any of his works.